lovebc/lovebc.github.io/_posts/2020-10-22-attention.md

 ---

-#### Inspired by the brain, we find a goal-directed attention approach to feature reuse beats a commonly used machine learning strategy (<a href="https://arxiv.org/abs/2002.02342">Luo et al., 2020</a>).
+Inspired by the brain, we find a goal-directed attention approach to feature reuse bests a commonly used machine learning strategy (<a href="https://arxiv.org/abs/2002.02342">Luo et al., 2020</a>).
 In particular, attentional modulation of mid-level features in deep convolutional neural networks is more effective than retraining the last layer to transfer to a new task.

 Neuroscience and machine learning have been enjoying a virtuous cycle in which advances in one field spurs advances in the other.
 For example, deep convolutional neural networks (DCNNs) were motivated by the organisation of the visual cortex.
 In this blog, we highlight another success for neuroscience-inspired approaches, namely using goal-directed attention to repurpose an existing network for a new task.